 Staple financing is a financing package arranged by a seller for potential purchasers as part of an auction process.
 It is organized by the seller and their financial advisors, and it comprises the principal, fees, and the loan covenants.
 The term “staple” is derived from the fact that the commitment letter and term sheets are stapled at the back of the acquisition term sheet provided by the seller and its investment advisors.

-Staple financing helps to quicken the bidding process since the buyers do not need to find last-minute, outside financing but instead use the pre-arranged financing.
+Staple financing helps to quicken the auction process since the buyers do not need to find last-minute, outside financing but can instead use the pre-arranged financing.
 Also, the potential buyers/bidders do not have the opportunity to negotiate the details of this financing until one of them has been announced as the auction winner.

 In mergers and acquisitions, the investment bank advising the seller organizes the financing for the potential buyer and stands to earn fees from both parties in the transaction.
 This practice brings about concerns of ethical conduct on the part of the investment bank for providing advice to the seller and organizing acquisition financing for the buyer and earning fees from both parties in one transaction.

 How does staple financing work?

 An investment bank initiates the financing packages for the buyers, and also acts as the financial advisors to the sellers.
 The information contained in the acquisition term sheet includes the structure of the financing, pricing, and fees charged by the bank.
 Potential purchasers use the acquisition term sheet to evaluate the terms of the debt financing and decide if they will take up the financing offered by the investment bank or find alternative sources of funding.

 Where several banks offer to finance multiple potential purchasers, the banks are expected to create financing “trees.”
 In such cases, there are separate teams within the bank that prepare debt financing packages for particular bidders and are separated by information barriers.
 The offers are then presented to each of the bidders for consideration.

 Uses of staple financing